 Before you build any web or mobile application, it is a good idea to wireframe, mockup and prototype it before you actually start building anything.
 While it may add some cost early on, it will ultimately save you a lot more money and time later down the line.
 It allows you to get users involved earlier in the process, and iterate your product through their feedback.
 Before Figma, this used to all be done through several tools in a time-consuming process, but now it can be done under one system while everyone works together.

-If you’re considering building an app, schedule a consultation with one of our experts so we can bring your app idea to life.
+If you’re considering building an app, or optimizing your existing figma wireframe, schedule a consultation with one of our experts so we can bring your app idea to life.

 Looking for help with your app?